gman999/doc/openbsd/soekris-4801-openbsd.md

 Needs:

 * bootable media with OpenBSD/i386 [stable](http://www.openbsd.org/faq/faq5.html#Flavors) on a [USB stick](http://www.openbsd.org/faq/faq4.html#Flash).
 Using current (snapshots) is not ideal in this scenario, as we're looking for a low-maintenance system.
+With the introduction of [syspatch(8)](https://man.openbsd.org/syspatch) in OpenBSD 6.1 -stable, keeping the system patched became enormously easier.

 * compact flash (CF) card with adapter